stevenelson35/stevenelson35.github.io/_posts/2022-07-18-resterday.md

 ![20220718_190412.jpg]({{site.baseurl}}/assets/media/20220718_190412.jpg)

-As we left the house, Camilla explored the large Hibiscus like flowers in the front yard while we waited for everyone to be ready to leave.
+As we left the house, Camilla explored the large Hibiscus-like flowers in the front yard while we waited for everyone to be ready to leave.

 ![20220718_190310.jpg]({{site.baseurl}}/assets/media/20220718_190310.jpg)